gabrielcessil/LineFollowerRobot_PID_Tunning/README.md

 # Configuration
 ## The system behavior can be modified by adjusting constants in `setupSimulinkConstantes()`:

- - Simulation time (simuTime): Default 27 seconds, must be enough for a complete lap.
+ - Simulation time (simuTime): Default 27 seconds, must be long enough for a complete lap.

  - Cost function formula (custoFormula): Default 'itse'